centerionware/vibercoder/project guidelines.md

-# VibeCode Project Guidelines
+# AIDE Project Guidelines

-This document outlines the vision, architecture, and design principles for the VibeCode application.
+This document outlines the vision, architecture, and design principles for the AIDE application.

 ## 1. Vision & Mission

-VibeCode is a mobile-first, web-based coding platform designed for modern frontend development.
+AIDE is a mobile-first, AI-driven IDE designed for modern frontend development.
 Our mission is to provide a seamless, enjoyable, and powerful coding experience that runs entirely in the browser, with a focus on:

 -   **Accessibility:** Code anytime, anywhere, on any device.
 The AI assistant should be able to control application features, like settings, to aid users.
 -   **AI-Enhanced Productivity:** Leverage generative AI as a true multi-modal pair programmer to accelerate development, from writing code and generating creative assets to real-time voice collaboration.